InvictusNavarchus/eutropius-breviarium/src/copilot_en_standard.md

 (4) Two triumphs were also celebrated over Jugurtha, the first by Metellus, the second by Marius.
 However, before Marius’ chariot, Jugurtha was led with his two sons in chains and soon strangled in prison by order of the consul.

-Here is the translation of the Latin text:

 ## Book 5: From the End of the War with Jugurtha to the End of the First Civil War, 106 – 81 BCE

 ### Chapter 1: War with the Cimbri and Teutones, 105 – 101 BCE.
 Battle of Aquae Sextiae, 102 BCE